guotong1988/guotong1988.github.io/research/_posts/2021-09-01-self-refine.md

 ### 1. Introduction

 In recent years, deep learning \cite{ref2} and BERT-based \cite{ref1} model have shown significant improvement on almost all the NLP tasks.
 However, the most important factor for deep learning application performance is the data quantity and quality.
-We try to improve performance of the industry NLP application by correcting the noisy data by other most of data.
+We try to improve performance of the industry NLP application by correcting the noise data by other most of data.

-Previous works \cite{ref11} first find the noisy data which human label and model prediction is not equal and re-label the noisy data manually.
-During the correction, the last human label and model prediction is viewed by the labeling people.
+Previous works \cite{ref11} first find the noise data which human label and model prediction is not equal and re-label the noise data manually.
+During the correction, the last human label and model predictions as references are viewed by the labeling people.
 However it need more human labeling.
-So in this work, we directly re-label the noisy data whose label is not contained in the top-K (K=1,2,3...10) predictions of model.
-We re-label the noisy data's label to the top-1 prediction of model.
+So in this work, we directly drop the noise data whose label is not contained in the top-K (K=1,2,3...10) predictions of model.

 Our key contribution is:

-Based on our industry dataset, we first find the noisy data which human label is not in the top-K (K=1,2,3...10)  predictions of model.
-Then we re-label the label of noisy data to the top-1 prediction of the model.
+Based on our industry dataset, we first find the noise data which human label is not in the top-K (K=1,2,3...10)  predictions of model.
+Then we drop/remove the noise data.
 The experiment results shows that our idea works for our large industry dataset.

 ![fig1](/assets/png/self-refine/fig1.png)